 After writing a blog post about juicing versus smoothies and finding that the Harvard School of Public Health recommends eating from five to 13 servings of fruits and vegetables each day, I started wondering how I measured up on that count.
 I have often heard that tracking helps you stay accountable in meeting goals.
 I decided to investigate using an app to track what I ate to make sure I was indeed eating a balanced diet.

 It didn’t take long to find APPCRAWLER, a site that helped me find a variety of food diary and calorie tracking apps.
 I decided to see what was available free of charge, and while many of the apps looked great, I ended up choosing MyFitnessPal.
 I saw a few others that I try out later, as I didn’t really want to focus on counting calories, but on tracking what I ate.
 MyFitnessPal definitely tracks your daily “allotment” of calories versus food intake and exercise.
-However, it did get rock solid review on the App Store.
+Also, it has rock solid reviews on the App Store.

-I signed in using my email address, and entered a weight goal, my gender, my birthdate, where I live, and my height and weight.
+I signed in using my email address, and entered a weight goal, my gender, my birthdate, where I live, my height, and my weight.
 The app then created a custom plan with the number of calories to eat each day to maintain my weight, along with the amount of various nutrients I need to eat each day.
 It ties in with my iOS fitness tracker on my iPhone to track my steps—something that I do already.
-I believe it also works on Android and other devices.
+I believe it also works on Androids and various devices.

 Getting to know the app